joaks1/python-regex-notes/README.md

 The problem is that the backslash also has special meanings in regular expressions.
-So, if we compose a string that we want to be used to desribe a regular expression pattern, we have to think 2 steps ahead: (1) How will Python interpret this string, and then (2) pass it along to a regular expression function or argument.
+So, if we compose a string that we want to be used to describe a regular expression pattern, we have to think 2 steps ahead: (1) How will Python interpret this string, and then (2) pass it along to a regular expression function or argument.